Division of Longshore and Harbor Workers' Compensation (DLHWC)

 - File a written claim for compensation on Form LS-203 within one year after the date of injury or last payment of compensation, whichever is later.
 A claim for survivor benefits must be filed within one year after the date of death.
 The time for filing claims in certain occupational disease cases has been extended to two years

-If you need additional information about your rights under this law, access the link provided below (from the official Longshore website) and contact the appropriate Longshore District Office.
+If you need additional information about your rights under this law, view the Contact Us page.

 Claims forms and additional information may be obtained from the official Longshore website.